 The Trouble with Free ISBNs for Print Books

-It is so tempting to just use the free ISBN option.
+However, it is so tempting to just use the free ISBN option.
 I mean, it is going to save you at least $125 for a single ISBN, and that’s no small amount of money.
 (Packs of 10 are $295, and packs of 100 are $595.)
 But hopefully your parents taught you the old adage of “nothing in life is free”.
 That saying exists for a reason–because it’s TRUE!